Working with MCP Tools in EvoAgentX¶

 mcp_agent.save_module("examples/mcp_agent.json")

-mcp_agent.load_module("examples/mcp_agent.json", llm_config=openai_config, tools=tools)
+mcp_agent.load_module("examples/mcp_agent.json", llm_config=openai_config, tools=toolkits)

 # Execute the agent with a realistic task